 How to Save Money on Muffler Repair Cost

 If you have the right tools for the job, then you can easily replace the muffler on your own.
-This will save you a lot of money in labor costs associated with the repair, while new muffler cost at your local garage won’t exactly break the bank either.
+This will save you a lot of money in labor costs associated with the repair, while new muffler costs at your local garage won’t exactly break the bank either.

 You can also save money on muffler replacement by getting different quotes from different service providers.
-You can easily find various garages and dealerships in your area by going on Google and typing in relevant keywords such as “how much does an exhaust system cost installed”, “muffler replacement near me”, “how much is a new muffler” or “best place for exhaust repair”, “muffler replacement coupons”, “monro muffler coupons”, “monro muffler coupon”.
+You can easily find various garages and dealerships in your area by going on Google and typing in relevant keywords such as “how much does an exhaust system cost installed”, “muffler replacement near me”, “how much is a new muffler” or “best place for exhaust repair”, “muffler replacement coupons”, “Monro muffler coupons”, “Monro muffler coupon”.

 Can You Replace a Muffler Yourself?

 Shure you can.
 Before you start with the repair, make sure that the car is on flat ground so that it doesn’t fall on you when you jack it up.
 Also, the car should be on axle stands while you’re doing the repair and not on a hydraulic jack.
 Make sure that the ignition keys have been removed and that the car is in park mode.
-It’s also a good idea to have safety personnel on site while you do the repair.
+It’s also a good idea to have safety personnel on-site while you do the repair.

 The tools required in repairing or replacing a muffler include a pry bar, hacksaw and deep wall sockets in the appropriate sizes.
 Penetrating oil is also a must, as you’ll need to apply it to the clamps and brackets before you loosen them.